misteryx96/guitarshop/README.md

 # guitarshop
-Laravel app
-A guitar shop.
+This is a guitar shop app done in Laravel.
 Provided admin panel, also an end user interface

 #Tasks